Book Reviews & Essays

 What do we publish?

 Essays: Essays typically start new conversations, rather than entering existing ones; they often employ methodologies atypical for a law review article.
 There is no solid line dividing essay from article.
-However, when evaluating pieces for publication, BRE looks for work that methodologically, stylistically, or topically diverges from more familiar modes of legal scholarship.
+However, when evaluating pieces for publication, Book Reviews & Essays (BR&E) looks for work that methodologically, stylistically, or topically diverges from more familiar modes of legal scholarship.
 We are especially interested in pieces that live up to the word "essay" in its literal sense: to try, to weigh, to experiment, to test.
 Essays may be playful; they may elaborate visions of worlds quite different from our own; they may be lyrical in tone or narrative in structure; they may use techniques from other disciplines such as literary theory, journalism, history, or linguistics; they may pose many questions none of which have clear answers; they may do several of these things or none at all.
 The only thing they must do is make us think.

 Book Reviews: Book reviews provide scholars with an opportunity to advance the conversation in their discipline by anchoring their commentary in a substantial work by a different author.
 CLR looks for book reviews that place an author's original research in conversation with existing works.